sukyoung/safe/README.rst

 Authors
 ============

-The main developers of SAFE 2.0 are as follows:
+The current developers of SAFE 2.0 are as follows:

 * `Jihyeok Park`_
 * `Yeonhee Ryou`_